baboune/UnofficialApceraDoc/README.md

 ```
 $ service restart ssh
 ```

 #### Apcera key management

 The scripts contain two ssh public keys (apcera-user-ca, apcera-special-ops) that get deployed on all machines.
 Those keys are for Apcera operations people only.
 The private keys are owned by Apcera and not distributed.

-Since, as an apcera installer, we do not have a matching private key, it can not be used to SSH into the servers.
+Since, as an installer, we do not have a matching private key, it can not be used to SSH into the servers.

 Searching through the scripts with "ssh-rsa", one finds two locations per script for public SSH keys.